1. Modhera Dance Festival, Gujarat

 One of the most fascinating tribal fairs of India, Tarnetar Mela is a tribal fair held every year in the village of Tarnetar in Gujarat.
 This festival is fascinating for the simple reason that it is one of the largest “marriage marts” or swayamvars in India where tribal men come to the fair dressed eloquently carrying the most elaborately and beautifully embroidered umbrellas in the world.
 The woman folk choose their prospective husband based on the umbrella they find the most beautiful.
 Besides this is a cultural event with folk music and dance performances for general entertainment.

-The India’s biggest dance festival, Konark Dance Festival is the epitome of our Classical dancing heritage which represents itself in the most awe inspiring of settings.
+The India’s biggest dance festival, Konark Dance Festival is the epitome of our Classical dancing heritage which represents itself in the most awe-inspiring of settings.
 The festival is held in the backdrop of the UNESCO World Heritage Site – the Sun Temple.
-The festival organized in the month of February is one of the biggest cultural festival in the country as it witnesses the coming together of country’s best dance artists to celebrate the storied past of the temple and its traditions.
+The festival organized in the month of February is one of the biggest cultural festivals in the country as it witnesses the coming together of country’s best dance artists to celebrate the storied past of the temple and its traditions.

 4. Jaisalmer Desert Festival, Rajasthan